Coronavirus: Jacinda Ardern urges calm as panicked shoppers empty supermarket shelves

 A shopper at one Pak'nSave supermarket said it was as if people were "stocking up for the apocalypse".

-Today, prime minister Jacinda Ardern called for calm at a media conference.
+Today, Prime Minister Jacinda Ardern called for calm at a media conference.

 "If you need a bottle of milk, go and get it.
 If you don't, do not react in any other way than you would any other day," she said.

-Her advice was echoed by Auckland Mayor Phil Goff and University of Otago Professor of public health Michael Baker.
+Her advice was echoed by Auckland Mayor Phil Goff and University of Otago professor of public health Michael Baker.

-Goff said in a video posted on social media it was only natural that people are anxious about the first case of coronavirus and what it means for them and their families, but at this stage there is no need to panic.
+Goff said in a video posted on social media it was only natural that people were anxious about the first case of coronavirus and what it meant for them and their families, but at this stage there was no need to panic.

 People should take sensible precautionary measures, he said, but there was no reason to change normal daily life.